''Better late than never.''

 New Zealand history needed to be better understood and embedded in the national curriculum, she said.

-"Let's do this, let's work together on sharing our histories as one nation."
+''Let's do this, let's work together on sharing our histories as one nation,'' she said.

 The ceremony was hosted by Kororareka Marae in conjunction with Te Au Marie, a committee charged with organising next year's Northland commemorations of 250 years since Captain Cook's visit.

-The flagpole, extensively restored in 1991-93, is used by the people of Russell on 12 occasions a year, including Waitangi Day and the anniversary of the Battle of Ruapekapeka Pa.
+The flagpole, which was extensively restored in 1991-93, is used by the people of Russell on 12 occasions a year, including Waitangi Day and the anniversary of the Battle of Ruapekapeka Pa.

-His descendants, including 89-year-old great-grandson Te Raumoa Kawiti, took the treasured Rongomau (peace) Seal to the ceremony.
+Yesterday his descendants, including Maihi's great-grandson Te Raumoa Kawiti, 89, brought the treasured Rongomau (peace) Seal to the ceremony.